-Here Donnelly uses the Ukrainian spelling for Kiev.
+Here, Donnelly uses the Ukrainian spelling for Kiev.
 His assessment of the new "Government" is scathing and derisory, but this is perhaps accurate in the circumstances.
-He refers positively to former Ukrainian Minister of Defence (and former Ukrainian Army colonel) Anatoliy Hrytsenko who is a candidate for the 2019 Ukrainian presidential elections and is supported by one of the integrity initiative cluster organisations - The Atlantic Council.
+He refers positively to former Ukrainian Minister of Defence (and former Ukrainian Army colonel) Anatoliy Hrytsenko, who is a candidate for the 2019 Ukrainian presidential elections and is supported by one of the Integrity Initiative cluster organisations, the Atlantic Council (NATO's think tank).

 Donnelly then moves on to a short and frank series of tactical recommendations:

 If I were in charge I would get the following implemented asap[:]